philomina-1/CSC-325-Container-Project/README.md

 # CSC 325 CI/CD Pipeline Project
 ### Author: Philomina Ekezie
 Hello!
-Welcome to my repository for our CI/CD Pipeline Project.
-In this class, we are focusing on building a CI/CD Pipeline.
+Welcome to my repository for my CSC 325 CI/CD Pipeline Project.
+In this class, we are focusing on building a CI/CD Pipeline to build a Flutter Web Application.

 ### CSC 325: Application Development & Deployment
 Here is a brief excerpt from the course syllabus that describes the nature of the class: